Zywave/booster/src/_areas/design-system/developers/web-components-in-react.md

 ### Event Handlers

-useCustomElement-in-react uses a ref on the web component, along with useLayoutEffect, to add and remove event listeners.
+useCustomElement-in-react uses a ref on the web component, along with `useLayoutEffect`, to add and remove event listeners.
 The code for that is here:

 ```tsx
 // Changes "onClick" to "click", etc.